florophore/floro-next-demo/README.md

     [Property in keyof (T extends keyof PhraseKeys
       ?
 PhraseKeys[T]["styleClasses"]
       : object)]: string | undefined;
-  };
-  // when you create a styledClass in floro you can automatically define the corresponding styledContent class to use here }
+  }; // when you create a styledClass in floro you can automatically define the corresponding styledContent class to use here }

 ```

-### You're done integrating the APIs🎉!
-You're still pointing at the wrong floro repository but we'll fix that in second.

-### API Demo

-The entire API is typesafe and provides excellent autocompletion for IDEs that support auto-completion.

-Please see the <a href="https://floro.io/docs">Floro Docs</a> for an in depth review of each of the plugins.

 ## Eliminating what we don't need